 The Difficulty for Art Authenticators in Today’s Market

 Finding someone to authenticate your work is becoming increasingly difficult, as many art experts and authenticators are concerned with the threat of litigation.
 It’s not uncommon for buyers when faced with the realization that they purchased a forged work of art despite certified authenticity, to sue the sellers or gallerists that warranted the sale.
 But resolving these disputes isn’t always easy.
 In many instances, courts will side with authenticators if it can’t be proven that the authenticator intentionally certified a fake.

 Recognizing that a lack of art authentication can have serious repercussions for the art market, New York’s legislators have taken some steps to ensure the protection of authenticators and committees.
-An addition to New York’s Art and Cultural Affairs Law proposed in March 2014 helps to protect authenticators from frivolous claims.
-A plaintiff suing an authenticator would need to specify the facts supporting each part of each claim and prove the claim by clear and convincing evidence, while the authenticator could recover legal fees if successful in defending the claim.
-While the adoption of this bill would certainly add a layer of protection for art experts in verifying works, it would also make it much more difficult for buyers to seek recourse should they be sold a forgery.
-That creates a troubling risk for collectors, which could have its own serious effects on sales of artworks.
+In addition, New York’s Art and Cultural Affairs Law helps to protect authenticators from frivolous claims.
+A plaintiff suing an authenticator would need to specify the facts supporting each part of each claim and prove the claim with clear and convincing evidence, while the authenticator could recover legal fees if successful in defending the claim.
+While the adoption of this bill would certainly add a layer of protection for art experts in verifying works, it would also make it much more difficult for buyers to seek recourse should they be sold an art forgery.
+That creates a troubling risk for collectors, which could have its own serious effects on the sales of artworks.

 Are you an art collector?
 Does the lack of certainty in authenticating art make you nervous about buying art?